 Among JRC’s extensive High Holiday programs, Discussion Groups are a traditional favorite.
 Offered on both the second day of Rosh Hashanah (held immediately following services) and on Yom Kippur (starting at 2pm), these groups are led by JRC members and others on a range of topics and themes related to the High Holidays.
-Find a full list of this year's discussion groups here.

 Open Mic, held immediately after the morning services on Yom Kippur, is an opportunity for JRC members to share their personal reflections on issues of a religious, spiritual or social nature.
 In living our lives, we experience and learn many things, big and small; we have awakenings and other life-changing events.
 Sharing these with our fellow congregants is a way to offer those experiences as inspiration to others.
 There are a few rules:

 - Personal attacks, endorsements for political office and solicitations for support of political office are not permitted.

 - Open Mic is open only to current adult JRC members.